Comparison January 17, 2026

 When to Use HookReplay

-• You want to test the same payload multiple times
+• You need to replay the same webhook multiple times

-• You need to test edge cases by modifying payloads
+• You want to test edge cases by editing payloads

 • You're reproducing a production bug with a specific payload